 In the area between a scrolling fighter and the scrolling shooter are action-oriented games that might be put into a platformer category if they are not considered to technically be one of those two.
 Taito had a few of these but the primary one worth mentioning would be the excellent Elevator Action Returns, a sequel to Elevator Action from about 10 years prior and very different in the overall feel as it changes from a spy vs. spy game to blowing terrorists away.
 That sounds cliché now but it wasn’t so much in ’94 and it is an enjoyable game that is worth playing through several times.
 Also towards the end of the 90s when Taito launched their G-Net hardware they showed it off with a 3D game called Chaos Heat, where your commandos infiltrate a lab full of haywire robots that are askin’ for a beating.

 One genre embraced more by Taito than several of their major competitors involved puzzles.
-Sure Tetris and KLAX received a fair amount of adoration but concepts like Puzzle Bobble/Bust-A-Move also won the popularity contest that spawned a few sequels.
+Sure Tetris and KLAX received a fair amount of adoration but concepts like Puzzle Bobble/Bust-A-Move would win over their share of fans and spawn sequels in both the arcade and on console.
 Those and games like Cleopatra Fortune set the standard for imbuing puzzle games with characters and personality so that they became more interesting than finding fresh ways to match blocks together.
-The designers at Taito deserve props for taking some risks in this area to – from the dice matching game Palamedes, the challenging Tube-It, or the house building Land Maker, they tried something more than just churning out Tetris clones which would have been an easy way out.
+The designers at Taito deserve props for taking some risks in this area to – from the dice matching game Palamedes, to the challenging Tube-It, or the house building Land Maker, they tried something more than just churning out Tetris clones which would have been an easy way out.

 A lesser known light-gun game called Gunbuster (also called Operation Gunbuster) is also something that is one of the first efforts to provide some free roaming FPS gaming to arcades from the time when games like The Catacombs, Wolfenstein 3D or Blake Stone were hogging all of that attention.
 The player could use a joystick for movement and the light-gun for aiming, which also worked a lot like Wii Remotes do in FPS titles for that system, i.e. moving the view when you point the reticule at a certain boundary on the sides of the screen.
 Graphically there are some similarities with Space Gun but overall this would be superior to that as well as the popular FPS games found on the PC at the time.
 This also had support for up to four players across two screens, thus making it the first example for many players to experience the fun of a multiplayer FPS.
 This included 1-0n-1, 2-on-1 and 2-on-2 deathmatches thanks to the four guns mounted to the cabinet.